-“For most couples, the family home is usually the major asset to be divided up in a property settlement,” said Mr Jones.
+For most couples, the family home is usually the major asset to be divided up in a property settlement.

-“When it comes to the division of property assets there is no set formula and what becomes of the family home often depends on the divorcing couple and their ability to reach an outcome that suits the couple, the children and meets the needs of both parties.”
+When it comes to the division of property assets, there is no set formula and what becomes of the family home often depends on the divorcing couple and their ability to reach an outcome that suits the couple, the children and meets the needs of both parties.

-In this instance other assets (e.g. superannuation) can be considered to even up the distribution or the sale of the property could be deferred until the children leave home or the spouse remarries.
+Often in situations where there are children, one parent will want to stay put to provide as much continuity as possible.
+In this instance, other assets (e.g. superannuation) can be considered to even up the distribution or the sale of the property can be deferred until the children leave home or the spouse remarries.

-“If there is agreement between couples, it is possible for one spouse to retain the title to the family home as ‘credit’ towards their property settlement entitlement,” said Mr Jones.
+If there is agreement between couples, it is possible for one spouse to retain the title to the family home as ‘credit’ towards their property settlement entitlement.

-“If there is a dispute between the couple as to who will retain the family home, then the Court has the power to order that one spouse be entitled to retain it at its assessed value, with this value to come off their overall entitlement, or that the property be sold, and the proceeds of sale divided between the couple as determined by the Court.
+If there is a dispute between the couple as to who will retain the family home, then the Court has the power to order that one spouse be entitled to retain it at its assessed value, with this value to come off their overall entitlement, or that the property be sold, and the proceeds of sale divided between the couple as determined by the Court.

-“If the family home is encumbered by a housing loan, spouses seeking to retain that home will need to be able to demonstrate that it is realistic for them to do so, for example, that they can re-finance that loan into their sole name so as to release their spouse from debt.”
+If the family home is encumbered by a housing loan, spouses seeking to retain that home will need to be able to demonstrate that it is realistic for them to do so, for example, that they can re-finance that loan into their sole name so as to release their spouse from debt.

 1. The value of the family home

 The Court generally prefers that such valuations be prepared by a single expert, based on joint instructions from the separated couple, and at their joint expense.
 Where there is competing evidence as to valuation) the Court must decide which evidence it prefers, and if it is unable to do so, it can order the sale of the property to be determined by market value.

 2. Home ownership